texasmadecode/CISD-self_hosted_ai-/README.md

 # Self-Hosted AI Development Environment

 A simple AI chatbot API using Flask to serve an Ollama model locally.
+We are using flask right now but will change for prod
 ## How to Run

 1. Clone the repository: